Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/stickers.md

 </div>
 {{< /example >}}

-## Sizing
+## Size

+### Standard sizing

-Add `.sticker-{sm|md|lg}` to the svg tag in order to give the sticker the good size.
+Add `.sticker-{sm|md|lg}` to the svg tag in order to give the sticker the good size and its look.
 Default use of sticker applies the one line style.
+Only these sizes should be used.

 <div class="bd-example">
   <div class="row align-items-center my-5">